 Parental involvement is always encouraged and the lines of communication are kept open.
 Parents/guardians often get daily reports either in written or verbal form, and communication is comprehensive and constructive.
 Meetings are welcomed as home and school work together to provide the optimal learning opportunity for each student.
 The parents and teachers recognize the need for good communication and working together in support of the students' education and their learning needs.
-A healthy supportive relationship between home and school is key to student engagement and success.
 With the small class sizes and consistent staff working with the students each day, parents have one key contact at the school to find out how their child is doing.
 This also means one staff can address all areas of success or concern with the parents.
+A focus on healthy strong relationships with the parents/guardians and the school result in student's reaching their potential in school.
+When students see the home and school working together as a team to support them, it leads to increased engagement and success.

-Columbus Academy, Phoenix Academy and Thomas More Academy have Parent Community Associations that do fund raising to support our students and programs.
+Columbus Academy, Phoenix Academy and Thomas More Academy have Parent Community Associations.
+Participate in these association has more than doubles this school year!
+Our Parent Community Associations help with fundraising to support our students and programs.
 We encourage all parents to take part and get involved.
 Our many thanks to those parents who volunteer to support us.